the-mitchell-lab/shepherd/README.md

 Note: If you are a MacOS user, if you are getting a "urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed..." when running SHEPHERD, please go to your applications folder and go to your Python 3 folder and run the "Install_Certificates.command" to fix this issue.

-There may be things missing.
-Please let me know.

 ## General usage
 I will run through a few examples and explain what they mean.
 1. Basic SHEPHERD run.